 According to this picture something may appear as a square and as a circle.
 But a cylinder is indeed neither a square nor a circle.
 Following this metaphor an object can appear as a wave, or a particle, but is neither a wave nor a particle.
 But then what is it?
 We have presently no way to imagine it.
-J.-M.Lévy-Leblond and F.Balibar have introduced the word quanton to talk about the objects of quantum physics, but it is still quite fashionable to talk about elementary particles, in particular in literary circles.
-Although physical theories can give us a good account of microscopic reality, in particular in terms of prediction, we have no clear image of it, a miscroscope in particular does not provide corresponding images.
+Mario Bunge (1967) has introduced the word quanton to talk about the objects of quantum physics, this name has been used for example by M.Lévy-Leblond and F.Balibar but it is still quite fashionable to talk about elementary particles, in particular in literary circles.
+Although physical theories can give us a good account of microscopic reality, in particular in terms of prediction, we have no clear image of it, a microscope in particular does not provide corresponding images.